LytixDev/wander/README.md

 #### Optional dependencies for the visualization (make gui)
 - `OpenGL` - Graphics rendering library.
 - `X11` - The X11 window system.
 Wayland users can use the Xwayland compatability layer.
-For Winodws and Mac OS users you need a forwarding layer.
+For Winodws users you need a window server like VcXsrv.
 - `glfw-x11` An OpenGL "wrapper" for X11

 For debian-based systems, the added dependencies required to make the gui are: